Joseph P. Waldman, Esq.

 Whether fighting for the rights of employees or securing fair compensation for injury victims, Joseph is driven by a deep-seated commitment to ensuring that every client receives the justice they deserve.

-Joseph is admitted to practice before all State Courts in Nevada, as well as the United States District Courts for the Districts of Nevada and Colorado.
+Joseph is admitted to practice before all State Courts in Nevada and Colorado, as well as the United States District Courts for the Districts of Nevada and Colorado.

 FREQUENTLY ASKED QUESTIONS